Partnering with El Salvador Neighbors

 To become a PEN pal:

-If you have any questions regarding this ministry or if you or your Small Group would like to make a bigger impact in their community, please contact Tammy Birchfield at firstname.lastname@example.org.
+If you have questions regarding this ministry, or if you or your Group would like to make a bigger impact, please contact Tammy Birchfield at email@example.com.

 A Note from a PEN Pal who traveled to El Salvador:

 I have been sending money through the Pen Pal program for a few years.
 And that’s it.
 I received my letter once or twice a year, I knew it was going to a young man and his name was Daniel.
 I always meant to write back, but never did.